soxueren/atsd/api/data/series/query.md

 ## Transformation Sequence

-The default processor sequence is follows:
+The default processor sequence is as follows:

 1. group
 2. rate
 3. aggregate

-The sequence can be modified by specifying an `order` field in each processor, in which case processors steps are executed in the ascending order as specified in `order` field.
+The sequence can be modified by specifying an `order` field in each processor, in which case processor steps are executed in ascending order as specified in the `order` field.

 ## Example